-During the 2015-16 and 2016-17 school years, Lakeside Senior High School operated under a block schedule.
+During the 2015-16 and 2016-17 school years, Lakeside Junior High School operated under a block schedule.
 Lack of consistent, daily instruction in both ELA and mathematics impacted student achievement.
+Staff turnover rate was high.
 We are in the third year of a trimester schedule which allows the provision of daily, consistent instruction for students in ELA and mathematics.
+Lakeside Junior High School exceeds the requirements for the number of middle school students completing the ISATs.